Check these links for the latest information on our campaigns and how you can help:

 Rodeo events are not covered by Canadian animal cruelty laws because historically they are considered “generally accepted practices of animal management” for the treatment of livestock.
 This de facto exemption, curiously, applies to rodeo even though it is merely an entertainment.

 Without the protection of current federal or provincial law, rodeo animals can only have their treatment mitigated by municipal bylaws, which can prohibit certain types of business, activities or events within their boundaries.
 Otherwise it is a matter of rodeo organizations voluntarily making changes to their events (usually under pressure from public opinion).

-The arguments and evidence against rodeo that VHS put before the Vancouver and Surrey city councils (and the general public) rest on a simple premise: that rodeo is cruel to animals because it unnecessarily subjects them to fear, pain, stress and the risk of injury or death for the purpose of human entertainment.
+The arguments and evidence against rodeo that VHS has employed rest on a simple premise: that rodeo is cruel to animals because it unnecessarily subjects them to fear, pain, stress and the risk of injury or death for the purpose of human entertainment.